ChocoFloco/firebase-react-user-profile/README.md

 ## Purpose

-react-firebase-user-profile is a sample application created to illustrate some basic concepts working with react and firebase.
+firebase-react-user-profile is a sample application created to illustrate some basic concepts working with react and firebase.

 App includes user registration, login, and basic user profile with editable attributes and user image.